-No, but the professor must have some related expertise in the subject matter of the paper and must sign the Confirmation Form.
+Does the paper have to be read by the instructor teaching the course?
+No, but the professor must have some related expertise in the subject matter of the paper and must sign the Declaration of Advisor Form.

+Can the paper be written in conjunction with a course offered at another Harvard Graduate school?
 This requires special permission from the Area Heads, and the student must also have a GSD faculty member agree to read and grade the paper.
-In this case, both professors would need to sign the Qualifying Paper Confirmation Form.
+In this case, both professors would need to sign the Declaration of Advisor Form.

 Please refer to the GSD Academic Resources page for writing resources, citation style guides, and academic writing best practices.